(Updated March 9, 2026)

 Open: Parking and trails, Restrooms at Bass Lake

 Park at Flat Top Manor, also known as the Cone Mansion, to access miles of carriage trails and great views from the manor itself.
-Though the manor house and Southern Highland Craft Guild will not reopen until the spring, it’s still worth viewing the house and exploring the surrounding trails.
+The Southern Highland Craft Guild re-opens in April.
 Restrooms are not available in the Carriage Barn adjacent to the manor; they remain closed at this time.

 Feeling up to a challenging hike?
 A 6-mile round-trip route takes hikers to the fire tower at the highest point on Flat Top mountain and back again.
 The tower is open to climb to the top and the views are incredible!